nilguncelik/nilguncelik.github.io/_posts/internet-topics/2014-12-24-website-performance-optimization.md

 - Use inline Javascript:
 	- not recommended because js code cannot be re-used across pages.
 	- Be aware that the script execution blocks on CSS fetch and CSSOM construction.
+- Put script tag or inline js before the closing tag of body so that **the parser can render the existing markup when the CSS file is received**.
 - Use async attribute on script tag:
 	- JS won't block DOM construction.
 	- TR - <https://developers.google.com/web/fundamentals/performance/critical-rendering-path/adding-interactivity-with-javascript#parser-blocking-vs-asynchronous-javascript>
+	- This is slightly more performant than putting script tag at the bottom.
+	- Because the browser doesn't need to wait on the DOM and CSS to be loaded before it can execute JS.
+	- Be careful that you cant rely on the DOM, CSS or any other JS file to be loaded by the time your JS actually executes.

 - Defer javascript execution by loading script after the browser fires the `onload` event.
 	- <https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers.onload>
-- Put script tag or inline js before the closing tag of body so that the parser can render the existing markup when the CSS file is received.

 ![](/img/js_execution.jpg)